KeiferC/CyberFundamentals/week1-networks/notes-02-netsec.md

 A default Nmap scan with no flags will perform a TCP SYN scan of which many modern firewalls and Intrusion Detection Systems (IDS) will detect, flag, and log.
-Therefore, stealth scanning is critical to network recon
+Therefore, stealth scanning is critical to network recon.

 Four Stealth Scans
 1. __FIN scan__: A TCP scan with only the FIN flag bits set.
 Exploits a loophole in [TCP RFC](https://www.rfc-editor.org/rfc/rfc793.txt) compliant systems in which any packets sent without SYN, ACK, or RST flags set will return a RST if the port is closed.
-Else, the port will not respond if it is open
+Else, the port will not respond if it is open.

 Step 1: Nmap sends a TCP packet with the FIN flag to a target port

 Step 2: Nmap forms a conclusion from the reponse
 - If the port is closed, the target responds with a TCP packet with a RST flag set.
-Nmap assigns the port state as `closed`
+Nmap assigns the port state as `closed`.
 - If the port is opened or filtered, the target does not repond.
-Nmap assigns the port state as `open | filtered`
+Nmap assigns the port state as `open | filtered`.
 - If the port is filtered, the target responds with an ICMP unreachable error.
-Nmap assigns the port state as `filtered`
+Nmap assigns the port state as `filtered`.

 ```bash
 # Ex.
 FIN scanning ports of scanme.nmap.org